helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 Each module includes an `etc/schema.sql` file that creates and populates the sample tables.
 Run that script before you start an application against your own database.
 The application does not create or migrate its schema.
 Tests instead use Testcontainers to start the corresponding database and load the same schema automatically.
-Oracle Database and PostgreSQL use standard identity syntax; MySQL uses `AUTO_INCREMENT`.
+Oracle Database and PostgreSQL use standard identity syntax.
+MySQL uses `AUTO_INCREMENT`.

 ## Build the Examples